admetrics-io/woocommerce-plugin/DEVELOPMENT.md

 ### Publishing a new release

 1. Define new version (major, minor, patch).
-2. Set version in `updates/info.json` and `admetrics.php` to latest version.
+2. Update version references by running `make release VERSION=x.x.x`
+3. Commit and push to GitHub
-3. "Draft a new release" on https://github.com/admetrics-io/woocommerce-plugin/releases and use the latest version as new tag.
+4. "Draft a new release" on https://github.com/admetrics-io/woocommerce-plugin/releases and use the latest version as new tag.